While some companies rely on AI data collection services, others gather their data using scraping tools or other methods.

 2. In-house data collection

-The AI/ML developers can also collect their own data privately.
-This method is effective when the required dataset is small, and the data is private or sensitive in nature.
-This method is also effective when the problem statement is too specific, and the data collection needs to be precise and tailored.
+AI/ML developers can also collect their data privately.
+This method is effective when the required dataset is small and the data is private or sensitive.
+It is also effective when the problem statement is too specific and the data collection needs to be precise and tailored.

 AI developers can also gather data privately within the organization.
-This data collection method is effective when the required dataset is small, and the data is private or sensitive in nature.
-This method is also effective when the problem statement is too specific, and the data collection needs to be precise and tailored.
+This data collection method is effective when the required dataset is small and the data is private or sensitive.
+It is also effective when the problem statement is too specific and the data collection needs to be precise and tailored.

 Advantages

-• While conducting in-house data collection, it’s easier to monitor the workforce since they are physically present.
+- While conducting in-house data collection, monitoring the workforce is easier since they are physically present.

 Disadvantages

-• It is difficult to find domain-specific information and data collection efficiency that crowdsourcing agencies can offer, for instance.
+- It is difficult to find the domain-specific information and data collection efficiency that crowdsourcing agencies, for instance, can offer.

-• Multilingual data is also difficult to gather through in-house data collection.
+- Multilingual data is also complex to gather through in-house data collection.

 3. Off-the-shelf datasets

-This data collection method is done through precleaned, pre-existing datasets that are available in the market.
-If the project does not have complicated goals and does not require a wide range of data, then this can be a good option.
+This data collection method uses precleaned, preexisting datasets available in the market.
+If the project does not have complicated goals and does not require a wide range of data, this can be a good option.
 Prepackaged datasets are relatively cheaper than collecting and are easy to implement.

 For example, a simple image classification system can be fed with prepackaged data.